groundlight/python-sdk/docs/blog/2023-12-15-best-practices.md

 hide_table_of_contents: false
 ---

-What should you do to ensure the best chance of success for your new Groundlight detectors?
+Want to get the best chance of success from your new Groundlight detectors?
+Here are five suggestions from the Groundlight science team that can help you get the best performance possible.

 Come at it from the point of view of making answering your image query question as easy as possible.
 Pretend you’re explaining the task to a novice.
 What would you need to do to set them up for success?